 David's past collaborations range from prominent regional theatres to sketch comedy groups, and everything in between, including Loyola University Chicago, Playhouse on the Square, Ensemble Theatre Cincinnati, Stone Soup Theatre Project, Theatre-Hikes, Hey Ladies, Ex-Pats Theatre Company, Whiskey Wry Productions, Summer Place Theatre, The Cabaret Project, CPA Theatricals, Public House Theatre, and Li’l Buds Theatre Company.

-Most recently, David's show Numbers Nerds was produced by CPA Theatricals at the New York Musical Festival, and is slated to be released for licensing by Theatrical Rights Worldwide in 2018.
+Most recently, David's show 57th National Mathlete Sum-It was produced by CPA Theatricals at the New York Musical Festival, and is slated to be released for publishing by Theatrical Rights Worldwide in 2018.
 His second show, Grounds: A Fresh-Brewed Musical (formerly titled Grind), was workshopped with a cast of high school students at Actors Training Center, and his song "Blame" from Haymarket: The Anarchist's Songbook was featured in You Can Always Come Home, a cabaret by Common Man Musicals.
 Last season Haymarket was nominated for the 2017 Joseph Jefferson Awards for Best New Musical and Best Lighting, and the Hip Young Gunslingers Big Band recently recorded three of his jazz compositions.

 Apart from music, David loves the outdoors, cookery, and rearranging his furniture (to his wife's chagrin).